francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 The annotations are the same that have been introduced in the previous chapter, the only difference is that `Borrowed` is represented using the symbol $borrowed$.
 Finally, statements and expressions are pretty similar to Kotlin.

+The runtime semantics of this grammar is not formalized in this work, as it corresponds to the expected semantics for an imperative language.
+Moreover, annotations do not impact the runtime behavior of the program.

 #compare-grammar-kt